nainleen/-Resources-legal-professionals-in-E-discovery-and-Digital-Evidence/README.md

 Presentation – Displaying ESI before audiences (at depositions, hearings, trials, etc.), especially in native & near-native forms, to elicit further information, validate existing facts or positions, or persuade an audience.

+# Digital Evidence
+Digital evidence includes information on computers, audio files, video recordings, and digital images.
+This evidence is essential in computer and Internet crimes, but is also valuable for facial recognition, crime scene photos, and surveillance tapes.
+1. Audio Evidence
+2. Computer/Internet Crimes
+3. Image Analysis
+4. Video Analysis